Aditya3392/The-Agricultural-bot/README.md

 **Project Overview:**

-This project aims to build a semi-automatic seed sowing machine, named "Seed Sowing Bot," designed to assist in sowing seeds accurately and efficiently within seedling trays.
+This project aims to build a semi-automatic seed sowing machine, named "The Agricultural Bot," designed to assist in sowing seeds accurately and efficiently within seedling trays.

 **Key Features:**